SAS development under UNIX/Linux

 Let SAS write batch scripts for you

 In this post, I describe a tool (SAS macro) that allows to automate the process of creating UNIX/Linux script files without leaving the comfort of SAS environment.
-Not only you can create script files from SAS quickly and efficiently, SAS also sets proper permissions to the script files to make them executable from the operating system environment.
+Not only you can create script files from SAS quickly and efficiently, SAS also sets proper permissions to the script files to make them executable in the operating system environment and also protected from unauthorized access.
 Continue reading ↪

 How to conditionally terminate a SAS batch flow process in UNIX/Linux